Alexander Mordvintsev | Google | September 23, 2022

 imshow(frame)

-CPU times: user 1.33 s, sys: 16.2 ms, total: 1.35 s
+Compilation time: CPU times: user 1.33 s, sys: 16.2 ms, total: 1.35 s Wall time: 1.27 s

-The nested render_ray function computes the color of an individual pixel, so vmap is only applied once at the highest level.
-Rays that escape the scene are now colored with sky_color.
-I tried to use jax.lax.cond to skip shading these rays with conditional evaluation, but the performance I got (even for frames where most rays escaped) was even slightly worse than just evaluating everything and using algebra to select the resulting color.
+to skip shading these rays with conditional evaluation, but the performance I got (even for frames where most rays escaped) was even slightly worse than just evaluating everything and using algebra to select the resulting color.
 JAX seems to execute both branches, which, along with the fixed number of steps per ray, is another limitation of tensor-granular API.

-The first call to render_scene triggers JIT compilation, which takes around a second (wall time).
-Note that using fori_loop is critical to keep compilation times low.
+is critical to keep compilation times low.
 Using a python loop makes compilation ~10x slower.

 Performance measurements of the original and the jitted function on a Colab Pro kernel can be seen below.
 I randomize ball positions each call to make sure that rendering results are not cached somewhere (doesn't seem to make any difference, but just in case).